homan-uppu/writing/2-Essays/Fear equality.md

 The world is different than board games in that fairness is not equally distributed.
 In Chess, if it were the case that a player had 10x the time on the clock to make their moves, then naturally the one with more time would likely win - given they've both had intensive professional training for their entire lives.

-But, counterintuitively, an unfair world is also more equal than a fair one.
+But, counterintuitively, an unfair world is more equal than a fair one.
 We can sniff out unfairness by seeing how much equality there is in the entire system.

 For example: